ParallelAgile/CodeBot/codegen-process-guide/UX/stylesheets.md

 ## Use tagged values to specify CSS classes

 Each wireframe component can be given tagged values, which CodeBot then interprets when it's generating the code.
 To specify a CSS class, use a tagged value called `css class`.
-(It's important to enter this as 2 words, *not* joined together as cssclass or css_class etc).

 You can add any number of CSS classes, either separated by spaces like this: